railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *Example of a procurement in exception.*

 If no procurement rule is defined the exception must be corrected manually by the user.
-Once the exception is corrected you can restart by clicking on 'Retry'.
-If you don't do that then Open ERP will automatically recalcualte on the next automated requirements calculation.
+Once the exception is corrected you can restart by clicking on :guilabel:`Retry`.
+If you don't do that then Open ERP will automatically recalculate on the next automated requirements calculation.

 Manual procurement
 ==================